Our Lady of Kibeho: Message of the apparitions

-Links with the Genocide
+Links with the Rwandan Genocide

-In the 100 days that followed the April 6, 1994 assassination of dictator and President of Rwanda Juvénal Habyarimana, 800,000 to over a million Rwandans were slaughtered by their countrymen and, in some cases, their next-door-neighbors.
-The Genocide was the culmination of intensifying animosity between Rwanda's principal communities – the Hutus and Tutsis – and the civil war that had preceded it.
+In the 100 days that followed the April 6, 1994 assassination of dictator and President of Rwanda Juvénal Habyarimana, 800,000 to over a million Rwandans were slaughtered by their countrymen and, in some cases, their next-door neighbours.
+The Genocide was the culmination of intensifying animosity between Rwanda's principal communities, the Hutu and Tutsi, and the civil war that had preceded it.
 Kibeho itself was the site of two huge massacres: the first at the parish church in April 1994, and the second a year later when more than 5,000 refugees who had taken shelter there were shot by soldiers.
-Marie Claire Mukangango and her husband, Elie Ntabadahiga, were trapped in Kigali and were among those killed in the April 1994 massacre.
+The third seer, Marie Claire Mukangango, and her husband Elie Ntabadahiga, were trapped in Kigali and were among those who went missing in the April 1994 massacre.

 Approved visionaries

 Only the visions of the first three seers (Alphonsine Mumureke, Nathalie Mukamazimpaka, and Marie Clare Mukangango, aged 17, 20, and 21, respectively) received the solemn approval of Augustin Misago, Bishop of Gikongoro.